 ISA policies must meet a number of conditions to qualify.
 Managers offering life insurance will be able to give you details of the policies.

-A. The first step is to take it up with your ISA or PEP manager.
+A. The first step is to take it up with your ISA manager.
 They will have a complaints procedure, which should be able to help you.
 If you are not happy with the answer you get, you can take the matter up with the Financial Ombudsman Service.

 The Ombudsman Service aims to resolve individual disputes between consumers and financial firms.
 It is free for consumers and is an informal alternative to the courts.
 You can contact the Ombudsman Service by phone on Tel 0845 080 1800 (calls are charged at local rates) or on the Ombudsman Service website.